stck-lzm/badown/README.md

 `for i in $(cat urls); do ./badown $i && sleep .5; done`

 ### todo
-Add curl support, more site and resume paused download.
+Add more sites (if asked) and resume paused download.
-Maybe build a shell version.